 Treatment and prognosis

-The clinical course of these lesions can be variable with histologic analysis being of little value in predicting the clinical outcome 1.
-The overall prognosis is much more favourable than other hepatic malignancies 4 .
+The clinical course of these lesions can be variable with histological analysis being of little value in predicting the clinical outcome 1.
+The overall prognosis is much more favorable than for other hepatic malignancies 4.

-Radical surgical resection or orthoptic liver transplantation are considered the treatments of choice 1,4.
-Due to the often multifocal nature of the tumour, transplantation may be the optimal treatment.
+Radical surgical resection and orthotopic liver transplantation are considered the treatments of choice 1,4.
+Due to the often multifocal nature of the tumor, transplantation may be the optimal treatment.
 Metastatic lesions have been reported in ~30% of patients at presentation and occur most commonly in the lungs 7.
 Other less common sites include the abdominal lymph nodes, omentum, mesentery, and peritoneum.